-Probably the best musical to come to London in years… and that includes Hamilton!
+Probably was the best musical to come to London in years… and that included Hamilton!

 What is Come From Away about

-On the moring of 11 September 2001 the world woke up as normal and in a small Newfoundland town called Gander, the 9000 occupants went about their business as normal.
+On the morning of 11 September 2001 the world woke up as normal and in a small Newfoundland town called Gander, the 9000 occupants went about their business as normal.

 Then two things happened.
 Firstly, those listening to the radio or watching the TV started to hear the news reports of a terrible event over 1400 miles away in New York and then almost immediately planes started arriving at the town airport.
 Within a couple of hours over 7000 passengers landed.